jlin/Urocissa/README.md

 ## Limitations

 1. **Early Stage Development**: The app is still in its very early development phase.
 Many features are incomplete, and there are no automated tests.
-Additionally, Urocissa is currently optimized for Chrome and Firefox on Windows and Android, but it may encounter issues on iOS or Linux.
+Additionally, Urocissa is currently optimized for Chrome and Firefox on Windows and Android, but it may encounter issues for browsers on iOS or Linux.

 2. **No AI Face Recognition**: The app currently does not support AI-based face recognition.